 Retail is the number one choice for anyone without any work experience, especially during the holiday season (Christmas) and for the summer.
 Places such as Primark, Zara, and grocery shops need help with the large number of customers flooding their shops.
 They welcome any extra hands to give customers a great experience.

 Some might require previous experience, but desperate shops will gladly train someone new.
 Not only will you get the chance to work with people but the shop manager will train you properly and teach you all the secrets and the skills required to be the best at your job.

 Amsterdam, The Hague, and Rotterdam have better options for international students: they are highly internationalized cities, and, particularly in Amsterdam, shops are filled with foreigners that need help in different languages.

 Love or hate them, fast food restaurants can be the place to learn new skills.
 Joints like McDonald's give opportunities to untrained students and provide full training and manageable working hours.
 Although it might not appeal to everyone, you learn to move fast, work under pressure, and gain skills that can translate to another part-time job or a future career.

 4. Employment agencies

 Restaurants need drivers to bring their food to people.
 It is really easy to get a bike and become a driver for apps such as Foodora, Deliveroo, and Thuisbezorgd.
-Delivery jobs don’t require any previous experience.
+Delivery jobs don't require any previous experience.
 You just need to know how to ride a bicycle or drive a car.
 The hours are flexible and ideal for students.
-In fact, Takeaway.com actively hires students through College Life Work.
-In addition, Dutch is not required as a first language in order to become a driver for these apps.
-The only downside might be having to smell the amazing food without actually being able to eat it!
+Takeaway.com actively hires students through College Life Work.
+In addition, Dutch is not required as a first language to become a driver for these apps.
+The only downside might be having to smell the delicious food without actually being able to eat it!